pact-foundation/pact-php/README.md

 All of the following code will be used exclusively for Providers.
 This will run the Pacts against the real Provider and either verify or fail validation on the Pact Broker.

-There are two ways to handle verifications.

-1. Create a test for each Consumer of this Provider.
-2. Create a test and run all tests for this Provider.

-### One Consumer

 ##### Create Unit Test

 Create a single unit test function.
 This will test a single consumer of the service.